whitfin/dot-notes-java/README.md

 ### Testing

-Tests are run using `mvn`.
+Tests are run using Maven.
 I aim to maintain 100% coverage where possible (both line and branch).

-Tests can be run as follows:
+These tests can be run as follows:

 ```bash
 $ mvn clean verify